DionKill/ps4-linux-tutorial/docs/files.md

 # Getting the warez
-Because getting this files is a complete and utter joke, I've decided that re-uploading some of them myself is probably the better idea.
-Again do not send a cease and desist letter to my house like the Maryo company.

 > [!WARNING]
 > I'm sorry if some of the following links are sketchy, but the community is a divided mess unfortunately.
 Refer to the [Other Issues](issues.md#other-issues) section for a rant.